lozo6/PssP/README.md

 `mysql+pymysql` # It is better to use `pymysql` module for M1 Mac devices

 Once all these have been set up, you are set and you now use all features of the applications.
-Please refer to [screenshots]('screenshots')
+Please refer to screenshots directory